mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Coming to Rest

+My theory was that the tiny amounts of penetration caused by quantization were the cause of both the sliding cubes and the stacks never coming to rest.
+This was confirmed when disabling quantization made both problems go away.

 Had I gone down an incorrect fork in the road?
 At this point I was genuinely concerned.
 Perhaps stable networked stacks were not possible in PhysX?

-I was honestly about to give up when I looked at the problem again:

-1. Cubes are jittering, but they are only jittering by small amounts which are not visible in VR.

-2. The jitter seems to be proportional to the size of the

-(reader should understand that we have to write our own replacement that works with the limits of our quantization, reader should understand how this works with a ring buffer, and is focused on actual motion, so it ignores small imperceptible jitter in position/rotation, and only case if the objcet is moving sigificantly over time across a number of frames. physcis at rest heisenberg principle).

-Solution: disable built in at rest calculation, implement custom at rest calculation.

-Ring buffer.
-Based around quantized state.
-If position or rotation don't change significantly (within quantization resolution), over a number of frames, force object to rest.
+Maybe getting them to work would require changes to how PhysX worked?

+As a last resort, I disabled the PhysX at rest calculation and wrote my own.

+Instead of considering small motion in the last frame to indicate an object is still moving, I kept a ring buffer of historical positions and orientations, and each frame, compared all positions and orientations to see if an object had moved significantly in the last 16 frames.
+If not, I forced the object to rest.

+This aggressive at rest calculation worked.
+Large stacks of cubes came to rest even with quantization.
+Sliding cubes went away.
+It even added what felt like a poor man's _static friction_, where sliding below a certain speed would stick and come to rest.

 # Priority Accumulator